unoplatform/uno.check/README.md

 ### `-m <FILE_OR_URL>`, `--manifest <FILE_OR_URL>` Manifest File or Url

 Manifest files are currently used by the doctor to fetch the latest versions and requirements.
-The manifest is hosted by default at: TODO: provide link Use this option to specify an alternative file path or URL to use.
+The manifest is hosted by default at: https://raw.githubusercontent.com/unoplatform/uno.check/main/manifests/uno.ui.manifest.json
+Use this option to specify an alternative file path or URL to use.

 ```